Jai0212/Dog-Breed-Identifier-CNN/README.md

 * The **user.py** file is for the user interface which allows the user to test the model by uploading images.
 * The user will upload the images under **'images_to_be_identified_user'**.
 * The images of the dogs (dataset) are under **'data'**.
 Under 'data' there are folders for each dog breed containing images for each dog breed.
+(Couldn't be uploaded to GitHub due to huge file size)
 * The model that I have created is stored under **'models'** as a .h5 file.
 * The .mat files, which contain the data for whether the image is for testing or training are under **mat_files**.